 - Style: Emerging-markets stock

-A few of VWO’s holdings—blue chips like Asia e-commerce giant Alibaba Group (BABA), for instance—trade on America’s major exchanges and are accessible to most investors.
-But many smaller components only trade “over the counter” in the U.S., or worse, only on foreign exchanges, creating a lot of headaches for self-directed investors.
+Funds like VWO help you own a lot of stocks you’d have trouble owning otherwise.
+While a few of VWO’s holdings—blue chips like Asia e-commerce giant Alibaba Group (BABA), for instance—trade on America’s major exchanges and are accessible to most investors, many smaller components only trade “over the counter” in the U.S., or worse, only on foreign exchanges.

 Want to learn more about VWO?
 Check out the Vanguard provider site.